Itsmemonzu/SimpleCalculator/README.md

 # SimpleCalculator
-A simple yet unique calculator for 4 types of operators: Addition, Multiplication, Division &amp; Subtraction.
+A simple yet unique calculator for Addition, Multiplication, Subtraction & Division!

+# How does it work?
+- Type the number you want to do operations to.
+- Type the number you want to do operations with.
+- Choose an Operator: Subtraction, Division, Multiplication & Addition.
+- Voila!